gideon-ogunbanjo/TrendTroves/README.md

 # TrendTroves - House Price Prediction Model
 ### Overview:
-This project implements a machine learning model for predicting house prices based on various features.
+This project implements a machine learning model for predicting house prices in India based on various features.
 The model is deployed using a Flask server, allowing users to interact with it through a web interface.

 ### Technologies Used:
 1. Flask: Used as the backend server to host the machine learning model and handle user requests.